aspnet/AzureSignalR-samples/tutorials/chat-room-service.md

 Other than these changes, everything else remains the same, you can still use the hub interface you're already familiar with to write business logic.

 > Under the hood, an endpoint `/chat/negotiate` is exposed for negotiation by Azure SignalR Service SDK.
 It will return a special negotiation response when clients try to connect and redirect clients to service endpoint from the connection string.
-Read more details about the redirection at SignalR Core's [Negotitation Protocol](https://github.com/aspnet/SignalR/blob/dev/specs/TransportProtocols.md#post-endpoint-basenegotiate-request).
+Read more details about the redirection at SignalR's [Negotitation Protocol](https://github.com/aspnet/SignalR/blob/dev/specs/TransportProtocols.md#post-endpoint-basenegotiate-request).

 Now let's build and run the app (you need to first set connect string as an environment variable).